Expat Guide In Bahrain

 Cost of living in Bahrain

-The cost of living in Bahrain is considerably cheaper than it neighbours.
+The cost of living in Bahrain is considerably cheaper than it neighbors.
 Spending includes mainly the accommodation and the transportation, which most of the time are included within employment contact.
 On the other hand, you may want to buy your own car.
 In this case you need to obtain a driving license from Bahrain.

 Expats families and children